universal-ctags/ctags/docs/man/ctags.1.rst

-	If any of these configuration files exist, each will be expected to contain a set of default options which are read in the order listed when ctags starts, but before the ``CTAGS`` environment variable is read or any command line options are read.
+	If any of these configuration files exist, each will be expected to contain a set of default options which are read in the order listed when ctags starts, but before any command line options are read.
 This makes it possible to set up personal or project-level defaults.

 	It
 	is possible to compile ctags to read an additional